citizenspress/campuscoalition2/content/ford/10-ways.md

 ---
+Materials:
+- Flyer
+categories:
+- Factsheets
+- Materials
+date: "2019-01-29"
+description: ' Following the Ford Government’s announcement on post-secondary education yesterday further details have emerged that confirm any benefit students may experience from a reduction in tuition fees will be offset by other reckless changes being proposed.
+These severe changes will be felt across the province by students and their families, faculty, staff and administrations.'
+menu: null
+tags: null
+thumbnail: /img/10ways-header.png
 title: 10 Ways Ford Government’s Post Secondary Education Announcement is Bad for Students and their Families
-date: 2019-01-29
-tags:
-categories: ["Factsheets", "Materials"]
-Materials: ["Flyer"]
 toc: true
-menu:
-thumbnail: /img/10ways-header.png
-description: " Following the Ford Government’s announcement on post-secondary education yesterday further details have emerged that confirm any benefit students may experience from a reduction in tuition fees will be offset by other reckless changes being proposed.
-These severe changes will be felt across the province by students and their families, faculty, staff and administrations."

 ---

 ## Ten Negative Effects